 1. Daniel Smith Extrafine Watercolor − The Best Watercolor Paints

-Daniel Smith watercolors have a reputation for being smooth, richly-pigmented and lightfast.
+Daniel Smith watercolor paints have a reputation for being smooth, richly-pigmented and lightfast.
 These paints are professional grade, very high-quality paints that many professional watercolorists prefer.
 They are individually sold in 15ml tubes.

 The tubes are about what one would expect of a high-quality watercolor tube.
 On the front, the label includes the shade name in multiple languages and the amount of paint per tube.